 - NGINX Ingress: allows you to create NGINX Ingresses after nginx-ingress-controller is deployed.
 For more information, see ingress-nginx demo.

 - Service discovery

-- Alibaba Cloud Disk
+- Disks of Alibaba Cloud

-- To dynamically create disks and mount them through PVs and PVCs, you need to install disk-controller.
+- To dynamically mount disks through persistent volumes (PVs) and persistent volume claims (PVCs), you must first install disk-controller.
 For more information, see disk-pvc-dynamic.yaml demo.

-- Apsara File Storage NAS
+- NAS file systems of Apsara File Storage NAS

-- To mount NAS directories through flexvolume, you do not need to install the flexvolume plug-in.
-You can directly specify the NAS mount target.
+- To statically mount NAS file systems through FlexVolume, you can directly specify the mount target without the need to install FlexVolume.
 For more information, see nas-flexvolume.yaml demo.

-ConfigMaps and secrets
+ConfigMaps and Secrets

 Supports chart deployment in App Catalog to create various native Kubernetes applications.